 What We Like

-- Automatic incline: The incline feature helps you burn calories more quickly and target different muscle groups.
+- Automatic incline: The incline feature helps you burn calories faster and target different muscle groups.
 Simply push a button and the track will tilt up to a 10% grade.
-It will also adjust automatically when you use the preset apps or iFit workouts.
-Note: On most other cheap treadmills the incline is manual.
+It will also automatically adjust when you use the preset apps or iFit workouts.

-- SpaceSaver design: To free up floor space, tilt the deck upward when this treadmill’s not in use!
-Shock-assist technology makes it easy.
+- SpaceSaver design: To free up floor space, fold the deck upward when this treadmill’s not in use.

 - Track cushioning: The cushioning is rather good for a cheap treadmill.
-ProShox cushioning reduces the stress on your joints by up to 28% compared with exercising on pavement.
+ProShox cushioning reduces the stress on your joints by up to 28% compared to exercising on pavement.

 - Dual grip heart monitor: Pulse sensors are included on the handlebars.
-These aren’t as accurate as wireless monitors but the data can be useful.
-Keeping track of your heart rate during exercise can help you maximize your time.
+These aren’t as accurate as wireless monitors, but the data can be useful.

-- Audio: Stream your favorite music or the latest podcasts!
-The ProForm 400c can play your MP3s through Intermix Acoustics 2.0 speakers.
+- Audio: Stream your favorite music or the latest podcasts through Intermix Acoustics 2.0 speakers.